Japan and the World Bank: Learning from Mega Disasters

 Another joint venture from the World Bank and Japan is the Learning from Mega Disasters.
 The Great East Japan Earthquake (GEJE) was 9.0 earthquake which shook Japan, causing a tsunami and a nuclear power plant disaster.
 The World Bank and the government of Japan both learned from the earthquake on how other countries should prepare themselves from natural disasters.
 This information also was given to other countries so they could learn how to prepare for natural disasters before they happened and what to do after they occurred.

 World Bank Institute (WBI)

 Japan contributes to several different developing countries thanks to the help of the World Bank Institute, and their main focus is to help with initiatives that help developing countries prepare for natural disasters.
 Another initiative that Japan has focused with the help of the World Bank Institute is Universal Health Coverage.

 Sustainable development bonds

 Sustainable development bonds is another venture that involved Japan and the World Bank.
 Recently the World Bank gathered about $2 Billion for the Sustainable Development Bonds, thanks to Japanese investors who currently make up about 85% of the money coming from Japan.
 The main focus of these bonds is to tackle food waste.

+Relations with the United States

+Japan and the United States have become economic and military defense allies.
+Recently, on April 10, 2024, the White House released a United States - Japan Joint Leader's Statement with U.S. President, Joe Biden, and Japan Prime Minister, Kishida Fumio, reaffirming the relationship between the two economic powers of the U.S. and Japan.
+The statement announces that the U.S. and Japan will continue to support technology projects and invest in programs to promote innovation and ensure economic security for both countries.
+Upholding this philosophy, Japan and the US continue to support the U.S.-Japan Competitiveness and Resilience (CoRe) Partnership along with many other initiatives including other global financing organizations and security programs.

+Contributing over $800 billion to the United States and supporting over 800,000 jobs for Americans, Japan is the largest foreign investor of the U.S., and similarly, the United States is for Japan as well.
+Other initiatives of focus among the U.S. and Japan includes the Indo-Pacific Economic Framework for Prosperity (IPEF) and the G7 and Asia-Pacific Economic Cooperation (APEC) which focus on competition and inclusivity of global economies.